merely-useful/py-rse/questions/rse-unit-testing.md

 - How can I test that my code is correct?
 - How do I write and use tests for checking my software?
 - What code should I test?
+- How can I find out how much of my code is tested?